 Leicester Museum and Art Gallery on New Walk has delighted generations of children and still does, with permanent exhibits including the dinosaur gallery, Leicester stories, the Egyptian section and art gallery.
 This summer they have a special exhibition featuring taxidermied Snakes, and the Renoir masterpiece Umbrellas on display.

-Newarke Houses museum is also a family favourite, with its social history of the city, toy exhibit recreated WWI trench and historic street scene, not to mention the beautiful gardens that are perfect for a picnic.
+Newarke Houses museum is also a family favourite, with its social history of the city, toy exhibit, recreated WWI trench and historic street scene, not to mention the beautiful gardens that are perfect for a picnic.
 This summer you can also explore the history of the ‘most diverse street in Britain’, Narborough Road, in their Popping to the Shops exhibition.

 Take a wander around Leicester's medieval Guildhall.
 The oldest building in the city is open to visitors every day and completely free to enter.
 Take a look around the courtyard and the Great Hall, rumoured to be where Shakespeare performed, then explore the jail cells and libaries of the hall.
 When you're finished, pop into Leicester Cathedral to pay your respects at the last resting place of King Richard III, again, completely free to enter!
 You might even catch a glimpse outside of one of their resident Peregrine Falcons!